SoftwareAG/webmethods-api-control-plane/articles/documentation/README.md

 ### Data planes in API Control Plane

 Data planes are the logical groupings of runtimes in the API Management landscape.
-You can create data planes by grouping runtimes based on the variosu criteria.
+You can create data planes by grouping runtimes based on the various criteria.

 For the documentation to create and manage the Data planes please go [here](https://documentation.softwareag.com/webmethods/api_control_plane/wco10-15/webhelp/wco-webhelp/index.html#page/wco-webhelp%2F_api_cp_webhelp.1.46.html%23).